-Darden Restaurants, Inc

-Equity Distribution Acquisition Corp.
+- Darden Restaurants, Inc. - Equity Distribution Acquisition Corp.

+Former Directorships Within the Past Five Years:

-Anixter International, Inc.
+- Anixter International, Inc.

-Chico's FAS, Inc.
+- Chico's FAS, Inc.

-GameStop Corp.
+- GameStop Corp.

-Academy Sports and Outdoors, Inc.
+- Academy Sports and Outdoors, Inc.

 Mr. Simon has been Senior Advisor to KKR & Co., an investment firm, since 2014, and President of WSS Venture Holdings, LLC, a consulting and investment company, since 2014.
-Mr. Simon served as Executive Vice President of Wal-Mart Stores, Inc., a global retailer, and former President and CEO of Walmart U.S., the largest division of Wal-Mart Stores, Inc., which consists of retail department stores, from 2010 to 2014.
-Mr. Simon also served as Executive Vice President and COO of Walmart U.S. from 2007 to 2010 and Executive Vice President of Professional Services and New Business Development from 2006 to 2007.
+Mr. Simon served as Executive Vice President of Wal-Mart Stores, Inc., a global retailer, and former President and CEO of Walmart U.S., the largest division of Wal-Mart Stores, Inc., which consists of retail department stores, from 2010 to 2014, Mr. Simon also served as Executive Vice President and COO of Walmart U.S. from 2007 to 2010 and Executive Vice President of Professional Services and New Business Development from 2006 to 2007.
 Prior to joining Walmart, Mr. Simon held senior executive positions at Brinker International, Inc., a casual dining restaurant company, Diageo North America, Inc., a multinational alcoholic beverages company, and Cadbury Schweppes plc, a multinational confectionery company.
 Mr. Simon also served as Secretary of the Florida Department of Management Services and served 25 years in the U.S. Navy and Naval Reserves.

-Served in senior leadership positions with large organizations and has experience with corporate risk management issues
+Risk Oversight/ Management Experience Served in senior leadership positions with large organizations and has experience with corporate publicly-traded company

-Has management experience preparing or overseeing the preparation of financial statements understanding of, business issues applicable to the success of a large publicly-traded company
+Has management experience preparing or overseeing the preparation of financial statements

+Chief Executive Officer Experience Has experience in, and possesses an understanding of, business issues applicable to the success of a large industries